chika-games/RPG-Maker-Specifications/docs/xyz.md

 | PixelData | `U8[Width * Height]`| The image's pixel data.                               |

 **Note:** The `Palette` and `PixelData` fields are compressed using the [DEFLATE](https://en.wikipedia.org/wiki/DEFLATE) compression algorithm.
-In particular, all data after the first eight bytes must be decompressed before use.
-This can be accomplished using e.g. [zlib](https://www.zlib.net/).
+All data after the first eight bytes must be decompressed before use.
+This may be accomplished by using the [zlib](https://www.zlib.net/) library.

 Every value within the `PixelData` array is merely an index into `Palette`.
 That is, starting from the image's top-left and progressing right-down, every pixel is represented by an index into the `Palette`.

-Moreover, due to using `U16` sizes, the maximum size of an XYZ image is 65535x65535 pixels.
+Moreover, due to using `U16` for sizes, the maximum size of an XYZ image is 65535 x 65535 pixels.